jeffreyevans/spatialEco/README.md

 # News

+In version 2.0-3

+	Fixed bug in raster.kendall where, other than the default, the method argument was not being reconized

+	Depreciated cgls.url due to digest files no longer reliable

+	Depreciated oli.aws due to AWS Registry of Open Data changing to the AWS Data Exchange

 As of version 2.0-2 I completley depreciated several functions (they no longer have aliasis) and cleaned up documentation.
 Other changes are;

-	Fixed bug in raster.kendall where, other than the default, the method argument was not being reconized

 	Added suggest for the lwgeom package after sf dropped as Imports dependency